 - made of silver.
 A very nice example comes from Kalihnovščina, Nothern Russia (see here).
 The ferrule is placed below the axehead and ends in four cross-shaped projections in the lower part.

-- a butt on the bottom part of the shaft.
-The only find of this decoration comes from Barshalder (SHM 27778: 11, see here).
+- a butt or a ferrule on the bottom part of the shaft.
+The only find of the butt comes from Barshalder (SHM 27778: 11, see here).
+It is also said that a metal ferrule or a ring that was located on the bottom of the shaft was found in one of mounds in Berufjord, Iceland (Eldjárn 2000: 348).

 Fixing of the axehead to the shaft